pqrs-org/Karabiner-Elements/README.md

 # Usage

-Detailed usage instructions are provided in [the README](usage/README.md).
+Detailed usage instructions are provided in [the Usage README](usage/README.md).

 ## Features